-- the project is embraced by multiple Blandford constituencies, including seniors, families, outdoor recreation advocates, businesses, and the arts community. - upon completion, there is a noticeable and quantifiable year over year increase in activity in the Village Center. - increased activity and use of assets in the Village Center results in business expansion, as well as an increase in the number of community-wide events beginning in 2023. - surveyed change in resident perception on the walkability and vibrancy of the town center.
+- the project is embraced by multiple Chester constituencies, including seniors, families, outdoor recreation advocates, businesses, and the arts community. - upon completion, there is a noticeable and quantifiable year over year increase in activity in the Village Center. - increased activity and use of assets in the Village Center results in business expansion, as well as an increase in the number of community-wide events beginning in 2023. - there is surveyed change in resident perception on the walkability and vibrancy of the town center - the number of pedestrian-related traffic incidents remains constant or decreases.

 - Municipal staff (Town Administrator, Administrative Assistant, Planning and/or Economic Development, DPW/Highway, Police/Fire/Emergency Management)

 - SelectBoard, Planning Board, Recreation Committee, Board of Health

-- Blandford RRP Committee
+- Chester RRP Committee

-- Blandford Business and Civic Association (pending creation as an LRRP project)
+- Chester Business and Civic Association (pending creation as an LRRP project)

+- Western Mass Hilltown Hikers

+- Village enterprise Center

 - Property & business owners

-- Local recreation and fitness advocates
+- · Local recreation and fitness advocates

+- Arts and Culture organizations

-- · Nonprofit organizations
+- Nonprofit organizations

 - Pioneer Valley Planning Commission